c9s/r3/README.md

 r3_tree_free(n);
 ```

+**Capture Dynamic Variables**

-If you want to capture the variables from regular expression, you will need to create a match entry,
+If you want to capture the variables from regular expression, you will need to
+create a `match_entry` object and pass the object to `r3_tree_matchl` function,
 the catched variables will be pushed into the match entry structure:

 ```c